 A Legacy of Giving

-The Pulte Family Charitable Foundation strives to enact the Seven-Corporal Works of Mercy: feed the hungry; give drink to the thirsty; clothe the naked; care for captives; shelter the homeless; visit the sick and assist the mourning.
+In addition to the above, the Foundation seeks to serve religious communities and correlative organizations of Judeo-Christian beliefs.
+To this end, the Foundation strives to enact through its grantees the Seven Corporal Works of Mercy: feed the hungry, give drink to the thirsty; clothe the naked; care for captives; shelter the homeless; visit the sick, and assist the mourning.

 Areas of Giving

 In accordance with the Seven Corporal Works of Mercy, The Foundation makes grants and donations to organizations that fall into four areas of giving:

 The Foundation provides grants to organizations that support programs in the areas of sustainable water infrastructures and nutiritional and food access programs, such as food banks, and meal programs (soup kitchens).

 The Foundation provides grants to programs that assist in the areas of homelessness, victims of domestic and family violence, victims of human trafficking, teenage single mothers, disadvantaged youth, and youth in foster care.

 The Foundation provides scholarships to students, grants to educational institutions, public schools, trade schools, colleges, and universities, and supports academic leadership and research.

 The Foundations provides grants to organizations that support programs in the areas of mental and behavorial healthcare, physical healthcare, persons with disablitites, disadvantaged youth, crisis assistance, religious organizations, human trafficking, seniors, social services, and solutions to humanitarian issues.

 He was well known, of course, as builder of homes and the builder of a company.
 But really, Bill Pulte was a builder of communities, goodwill, spirit, family and faith.